Guide To Europe’s Most Beautiful Royal Palaces

 If you’re up for a climb of 400 steps, the Tower of Arnolfo offers 360 views.
 You enter via the Museum of Palazzo Vecchio, with a combined ticket for Palazzo Vecchio or for an additional small fee.

 Here’s my complete guide to the Palazzo Vecchio.
-You can also tour it virtually here.
+Click here to pre-book a ticket.

 24. Pitti Palace, Florence Italy